 How long will they last?
 It’s been said that chia seeds can last up to ten years in the freezer.

-The good thing about chia seeds is they tend to last much longer than the average seed or not, so you don’t have to worry about storing the in the refrigerator or freezer if you don’t want to.
+The good thing about chia seeds is they tend to last much longer than the average seed or nut, so you don’t have to worry about storing them in the refrigerator or freezer if you don’t want to.
 Just make sure they are properly stored in a cool and dry place.

 Chia seeds can last up to 10 years in the freezer.

-If you have soaked your chia seeds in water, and you are wondering how long do soaked chia seeds last, the answer is they will not last nearly as long as when they are dry.
+If you have soaked your chia seeds in water they will not last nearly as long as when they are dry.
 As long as you store them covered and in the fridge, chia seeds in water (that have formed a gel) should last at least 5 days to a week, but probably will be ok for up to two weeks.

-See How Long Do Soaked Chia Seeds Last? for more info.
+See How to Soak Chia Seeds for more info.

 How to Store Chia Seeds

-Chia seeds should be stored in a cool and dry place and away from light.
-This means either a pantry, refrigerator or freezer.
+Unopened chia seeds should be stored in a cool and dry place and away from light.
+This means either a pantry, refrigerator, or freezer.
 They should also be kept in an airtight container and sealed.
+But if they are unopened, storing them in the pantry is probably going to be fine in most cases.

-If your chia seeds have been soaked in water of milk, then they should be stored in the refrigerator.
+If your chia seeds have been soaked in water or milk, then they should be stored in the refrigerator.

 How Long Do Chia Seeds Last After Opening?